camunda/camunda-docs/docs/self-managed/reference-architecture/manual/aws-ec2.md

 More information on alternatives can be found in the [Terraform documentation](https://developer.hashicorp.com/terraform/language/backend).

-- In the `config.tf` change the `backend "local"` to e.g. [s3](https://developer.hashicorp.com/terraform/language/backend/s3) or any other non `local` one that fits your organization.
+- In the `config.tf` change the `backend "local"` to e.g. [AWS 3](https://developer.hashicorp.com/terraform/language/backend/s3) or any other non `local` one that fits your organization.

 4. **Configure Terraform AWS provider**